-With all the grazing that was evident, it took no more than the tinkling of bells and the arrival of a goat-herd to make us realise it was time to move on.
+With all the grazing, it took no more than the tinkling of bells and the arrival of a goat-herd to make us realise it was time to move on.
 Returning to the vehicles we discovered the strange parasitic plant of Cistus roots, Cytinus hypocistis.
 Its red and yellow flowers had pushed their way though the soil, emerging just above ground and appearing like some kind of cactus.

 Stop 2.
 We then ambled down the road above the pass.
-Although it was still windy, sheltered warm spots were encountered as the road twisted and turned.
+In the lee of the wind, sheltered warm spots were encountered as the road twisted and turned.
 On the way down, we found Heath Fritillary in good numbers.
 Most were flying low along a damp stream at the roadside but a few were nectaring on plants such as Achillea millefolium which was growing on the rock faces.
 Greenveined Whites were seen puddling on the damp ground and it wasn't long before we were distracted by the dark fluttering forms of De Prunner's Ringlets.
-This was a butterfly we'd wanted to see although they seldom posed for photos.
-Clouded Yellow was again seen fluttering past (as they usually did) and some of the group saw Duke of Burgundy along with Large White and Black-veined White.
-Plant-wise, we found several species of Sedum, not yet in flower.
-The verge was dominated by the very pretty spurge, Euphorbia cyparissias.
-Calluna vulgaris was also growing here.
+This was a butterfly we'd wanted to see, although they seldom posed for photos.
+Clouded Yellow fluttered past (as they usually did) and some of us saw Duke of Burgundy along with Large White and Black-veined White.
+Plant-wise, we found several species of Sedum, not yet in flower and the verge was dominated by the very pretty spurge, Euphorbia cyparissias and Calluna vulgaris commonly known in the UK as Ling.

 Stop 3.
 We arrived at our picnic spot in the middle of Urbanya and as we settled down to eat, the friendly local mayor came over to say hello and asked of our interests.
-He spent a quite a time chatting with us - in French!
-Over lunch, we managed to glimpse two mating Provençal Short-tailed Blues, two Spanish Swallowtails and a number of small fritillaries which didn't stop.
-Birds included Raven and a lovely courting pair of Serins, which Mike delighted in pointing out.
-In a nearby garden full of Cornflowers, another Spanish Swallowtail was taking nectar and our botanical interest was also captured by a couple of spikes of Orchis mascula.
+He spent a quite a time chatting with us in French.
+Over lunch, we managed to glimpse mating Provençal Short tailed Blues, two Spanish Swallowtails and a number of small fritillaries which didn't stop.
+Birds included Raven and a courting pair of Serins which Mike delighted in pointing out.
+In a nearby garden full of Cornflowers, another Spanish Swallowtail was taking nectar and our botanical interest was captured by a couple of spikes of Orchis mascula.

 Stop 4.
-After lunch we walked a good track down by the river and caught sight of a pair of Bullfinches.
+After lunch we walked a good track down by the river and caught sight of a pair of normally shy Bullfinches.
 Whilst stopping to watch these, we also heard the wonderful fluting song of Golden look as the butterflies were everywhere, giving us plenty of photographic opportunities.
-Species included Glanville, Heath and Knapweed Fritillaries, Orange Tip, Large White, Black-veined White, (the latter often nectaring on the Tufted Vetch growing at the walls above), Turquoise Blue, Southern Grizzled Skipper, Tufted Marbled Skipper, Green Hairstreak, Holly Blue and Comma.
+Species included Glanville, Heath and Knapweed Fritillaries, Orange Tip, Large White, Black-veined White, (the latter often nectaring on the wonderful Tufted Vetch growing at the walls above), Turquoise Blue, Southern Grizzled Skipper, Tufted Marbled Skipper, Green Hairstreak, Holly Blue and Comma.
 Flower-wise, there was plenty to hold our interest with Armeria arenaria, Vicia sepia and the beautiful Geranium robertianum.